Margaret Donnelly O’Connor Education Center

 The Margaret Donnelly O’Connor Education Center at Ethel R. Lawrence Homes provides a safe, positive, nurturing environment where our resident children can receive individual academic assistance and social support from qualified individuals at no cost to the family.
 In partnership with the Mount Laurel school system, parents and the local community, the Education Center staff helps students hone the skills they need to thrive academically.

 The center facilitates two primary educational programs: an after-school homework club and a full-time summer enrichment program.
 One-on-one tutoring is provided for older students.
 The Education Center also offers educational, developmental, and parent workshops and events to promote literacy development, school-to-home communications, community cohesiveness and cooperation, and healthy lifestyle choices.
-The program is staffed by a full-time education director, two Jesuit Volunteer youth coordinators, and various teen mentors from local volunteer organizations.
+The program is staffed by a full-time education director, an associate education director, two Jesuit Volunteer youth coordinators, and various teen mentors from local volunteer organizations.

 After-School Homework Club

 The Homework Club program establishes an after-school routine of homework completion and daily reading for participating children, provides academic support and foundational skills enrichment and access to the required technological and research resources that the Mount Laurel curriculum demands.
 Resident children in elementary to high school are eligible to participate.
 The club operates from September - June, Monday to Friday from 2:15 p.m. to 6:15 p.m.

 - Low-income students in affluent schools score at levels 1.5 years more advanced than poor children in high-poverty schools.

 - African American student achievement is higher when they attend less segregated schools, especially in elementary grades